How to Run Horror in Dungeons and Dragons

 It follows that before I can go into the particulars of the shadow dragon, it would be worth going to some of the particulars of running horror.
 This article will be devoted to horror in dnd, and the shadow dragon article will follow, hopefully later this week.

-How to Run Horror
+How to Run Horror In a TTRPG

 There are any number of tips for running horror, and I will go through a list of them below.
 However, there are three items that are absolutely necessary when it comes to running horror, and I’ll start my discussion there.
 They are the progression of horror, the progression of hurt, and the progression of hope.

-This is the one that will be more familiar to most people.
+This is the one that will be familiar to most people.
 This rule states that the horror can’t become static, stationary, or it will quickly lose its effectiveness.
 Rather, it has to slowly reveal itself to the players and characters more and more.

 Pretty much every horror book or film starts with a foreboding atmosphere.
 Not only does this help set the tone, and gets our nerves on edge, it’s often more nerve-wracking than the confrontation with the evil itself.